Plugins

 You can also add multiple LLM configurations to the same plugin.
 Click **+** **Add LLM** to append another step to the chain.

-For a full walkthrough of Session Analysis, see the Chat Sessions page.
+For a complete walkthrough of session inspection and analysis, see [Chat Sessions](https://docs.helvia.ai/observatory/sessions)

 This plugin automatically groups [missed questions](https://docs.helvia.ai/build/broken-reference) into topics in the background.
 Use it to spot recurring knowledge gaps and prioritize which content to add to your agent.